Skateboard History Timeline (The Ultimate Guide)

 Skateboarding is a recreational sport that has steadily gained popularity since the 1970s.
+However, skateboarding actually originated as early as the 1920s.
 There is much to learn about skateboard history.
-That’s why we’ve compiled all of the most important pieces and put them in what we call the skateboard history timeline.

 1920’s – Is That Really A Skateboard?